Skip to content

 Tap the Sign tool

 Found in the editing toolbar.
 Pick handwritten signature, typed signature, or initials.
+The tool detects existing signature fields automatically if the PDF was designed for signing.

 3. 3